White Perch Index of Abundance

 $_EscapeTool.xml($img_display)

-White Perch White perch are abundant year-round in Chesapeake Bay and found in all its tributaries.
-An important species, both recreationally and commercially, they can grow up to 48 cm (1.6 ft).
+Adult White Perch White Perch are abundant year-round in Chesapeake Bay and found in all its tributaries.
+They are an important species recreationally and commercially, and can grow up to 48 centimeters (1.6 feet) in length.

 $_EscapeTool.xml($img_display)

-White Perch White perch are a semi-anadromous species, meaning they travel to fresh and low salinity waters to spawn.
+White Perch Sizes White perch are a semi-anadromous species, meaning they travel to fresh and low-salinity waters to spawn.
 This migration typically occurs from April through June.

 stpwp

-White Perch Juvenile striped bass and white perch (bottom), which are both part of the temperate bass family known as Moronidae, often exhibit a striking similarity in their appearance.
+White Perch vs Striped Bass Juvenile Striped Bass (top) and White Perch (bottom), which are both part of the temperate bass family known as Moronidae, often exhibit a striking similarity in their appearance.
 These two juvenile species are commonly found coexisting in similar habitats.

 stpwp

-White Perch While white perch (top) and silver perch may be similar in name, they are actually from distinct families.
-White perch belong to the Moronidae family (temperate basses) while silver perch belong to the Sciaenidae family (drums).
+White Perch vs Silver Perch While White Perch (top) and Silver Perch may be similar in name, they are actually from distinct families.
+White Perch belong to the Moronidae family (temperate basses) while Silver Perch belong to the Sciaenidae family (drums).

 • August: 0-80 mm.